talon-one/talon_go/docs/EffectEntity.md

 `func (o *EffectEntity) SetCampaignRevisionVersionId(v int32)`

 SetCampaignRevisionVersionId gets a reference to the given int32 and assigns it to the CampaignRevisionVersionId field.

+### GetSelectedPriceType

+`func (o *EffectEntity) GetSelectedPriceType() string`

+GetSelectedPriceType returns the SelectedPriceType field if non-nil, zero value otherwise.

+### GetSelectedPriceTypeOk

+`func (o *EffectEntity) GetSelectedPriceTypeOk() (string, bool)`

+GetSelectedPriceTypeOk returns a tuple with the SelectedPriceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasSelectedPriceType

+`func (o *EffectEntity) HasSelectedPriceType() bool`

+HasSelectedPriceType returns a boolean if a field has been set.

+### SetSelectedPriceType

+`func (o *EffectEntity) SetSelectedPriceType(v string)`

+SetSelectedPriceType gets a reference to the given string and assigns it to the SelectedPriceType field.

+### GetSelectedPrice

+`func (o *EffectEntity) GetSelectedPrice() float32`

+GetSelectedPrice returns the SelectedPrice field if non-nil, zero value otherwise.

+### GetSelectedPriceOk

+`func (o *EffectEntity) GetSelectedPriceOk() (float32, bool)`

+GetSelectedPriceOk returns a tuple with the SelectedPrice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasSelectedPrice

+`func (o *EffectEntity) HasSelectedPrice() bool`

+HasSelectedPrice returns a boolean if a field has been set.

+### SetSelectedPrice

+`func (o *EffectEntity) SetSelectedPrice(v float32)`

+SetSelectedPrice gets a reference to the given float32 and assigns it to the SelectedPrice field.

+### GetAdjustmentReferenceId

+`func (o *EffectEntity) GetAdjustmentReferenceId() string`

+GetAdjustmentReferenceId returns the AdjustmentReferenceId field if non-nil, zero value otherwise.

+### GetAdjustmentReferenceIdOk

+`func (o *EffectEntity) GetAdjustmentReferenceIdOk() (string, bool)`

+GetAdjustmentReferenceIdOk returns a tuple with the AdjustmentReferenceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasAdjustmentReferenceId

+`func (o *EffectEntity) HasAdjustmentReferenceId() bool`

+HasAdjustmentReferenceId returns a boolean if a field has been set.

+### SetAdjustmentReferenceId

+`func (o *EffectEntity) SetAdjustmentReferenceId(v string)`

+SetAdjustmentReferenceId gets a reference to the given string and assigns it to the AdjustmentReferenceId field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)